cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 ### Apache Phoenix

+This [SQL Editor with Phoenix](https://gethue.com/sql-querying-apache-hbase-with-apache-phoenix/) post demoes the integration.

 The official Phoenix dialect is already shipped in Hue.
 However if you want to update it yourself:

     ./build/env/bin/pip install phoenixdb